jenineharris/r-ladies-urmia/README.md

 ## R-Ladies Urmia / June 30, 2022

+### Workshop Slides

+Slides from this workshop are available <a href = "https://jenineharris.github.io/r-ladies-urmia-slides/slides-urmia-2022.html">here</a>.

 ### Workshop Instructions

 R is a statistical software that is <a href = "https://www.r-project.org">free, open-source, and can run on most operating systems</a>.
 This means that anyone in the world with access to a computer and the internet can use it and anyone in the world can contribute to the development of new tools in R.